Fishing industry in Pakistan: Inland subsector

-Freshwater capture fisheries are dominated by the Indus River and its tributaries.
-The fish fauna of the Indus system in its northern part is cold-water type, while the greater middle and southern parts of the system are warm-water zones.
-Fisheries in rivers and reservoirs account for more than 80 percent of total inland fish production.
+Freshwater fisheries are dominated by the Indus River and its tributaries.
+The northern part of the Indus system has cold-water fish, while the greater middle and southern parts of the system have warm-water fish.
+About 30 species are fished, including carp, tilapia and trout, and most inland-caught fish are consumed locally.

+Fisheries in rivers and reservoirs account for more than 80% of total inland fish production.
 The riverine fishery management system is operated mainly by provincial fisheries departments.
 They enforce regulatory laws that restrict catch by size of fish and establish closed seasons.
+As of 2022, around 253,000 people were involved in the inland freshwater fishing industry.

 Lakes

-In the Sindh alone there are more than 100 natural lakes of different sizes covering an area of about 100,000 ha.
-Among them Haleji lake (1,800 ha) West of Thatta, Kinjhar Lake (12,000 ha) North of Thatta and Manchar lake (16,000 ha) in Dadu District are quite important for fish production.
-Manchar alone supports 2,000 fishing families.
-Apart from these big lakes, a cluster of small lakes extend over 40,000 ha.
-The natural lakes in Punjab cover about 7,000 ha.
-Some of the lakes, such as Namal lake (480 ha), Uchhali lake (943 ha), Jahlar lake (100 ha), Kallar Kahar (100 ha), Kharal lake (235 ha) and Khabikki lake (283 ha) are brackish and are too saline to support aquaculture.
-Other man made lakes include Mangla dam, Terbela dam and Chashma Barrage.
+In Sindh alone, there are more than 100 natural lakes of different sizes, covering an area of about 100,000 ha.
+Among these, Kinjhar Lake (13468 ha), north of Thatta, and Manchar Lake (roughly 25000 ha), in Dadu District, are the most important for fish production.
+However, fish stocks and thus fishing capacity has dwindled throughout the 21st century.
+Apart from these big lakes, a cluster of small lakes extend over 40000 ha.
+The natural lakes in Punjab cover about 7000 ha.
+Some of the lakes, such as Namal Lake (480 ha), Uchhali Lake (943 ha), Jahlar Lake (100 ha), Kallar Kahar Lake (100 ha), Kharal Lake (235 ha) and Khabikki Lake (283 ha) are brackish and are too saline to support capture fishery.
+Manmade reservoirs include the Mangla Dam reservoir, Tarbela Dam reservoir and Chashma Barrage reservoir.

 Aquaculture subsector

-Aquaculture (or fish farming) is new in Pakistan.
+Aquaculture (fish farming) was introduced to Pakistan in the 1970s and is relatively undeveloped compared to its neighbors.
 However, there is immense potential for development of the sector.
-Aquaculture production has rapidly increased since 2000 from around 10-15 thousands tonnes to reach over 100,000 tonnes in 2006 and 2007.
-Despite its vast fresh, brackish and marine water resources only carp culture is practiced in ponds.
-In Pakistan, the fish fauna is rich but only seven warm water species and two cold water species are cultivated on a commercial scale.
-Aquaculture has also received a substantial amount of government investment, and facilities are now in place that can provide the basis for a major future expansion.
-With the exception of trout culture in the northern regions, virtually all aquaculture consists of pond culture of various carp species.
+Aquaculture production has rapidly increased since the 2000s, growing from 12,485 tonnes in 2000 to 168,700 in 2023, and is now about 25% of Pakistan's total fishery output.
+Aquaculture has received a substantial amount of government investment, and facilities are now in place that can provide the basis for a major future expansion.

+In Pakistan, the fish fauna is rich, but only seven warm water species and two cold water species have traditionally been cultivated on a commercial scale.
+As of 2025, carp accounted for 95% of Pakistan's aquaculture output.
+Other species groups farmed include trout and salmon, catfishes, tilapia, freshwater shrimps and perch-like fishes.
+Tilapia, shrimp and catfishes are newer additions to the aquaculture ecosystem.